magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ## Task Options DSL

-As you can read from the Wiki page cited above, `boot` is a servant of more owners and it has to please them all:
+As you can read from the Wiki page cited above, `boot` is a servant of many owners and it has to please them all:

 > `boot` tasks are intended to be used from the command line, from a
 > REPL, in the project's build.boot file, or from regular Clojure